-Acquisitions: EH&S data of recently acquired companies, except for employee road safety data and site ISO and OHSAS certification data, are included in the Report two years after acquisition, unless otherwise noted.
-This grace period allows the new acquisitions to adjust their EH&S management and reporting systems to Johnson & Johnson standards.
+EH&S data of recently acquired companies, except for employee road safety data and site ISO and OHSAS certification data, are included in the Report two years after acquisition, unless otherwise noted.
+This approach allows the new acquisitions to adjust their EH&S management and reporting systems to Johnson & Johnson standards.

 - Road safety data are integrated the first year after acquisition, where available, and two years after acquisition at the latest.